Aegiq/lightworks/docs/source/qubit/index.rst

 Qubit
 =====

-The qubit module offers tools for programming the gate-based paradigm of quantum computing within linear optic circuits, including a set of gates and a converter for moving between quantum programming languages.
+The Qubit module offers tools for programming the gate-based paradigm of quantum computing within linear optic circuits, including a set of gates and a converter for moving between quantum programming languages.

 .. _qubit_usage: